 PSHE KS2: The Brain House

-This film talks about what happens in our brains when we feel strong emotions such as anxiety, fear and anger.
+In this short film for primary schools, Dr Hazel Harrison talks about what happens in our brains when we feel different emotions.

 Clinical psychologist Dr Hazel Harrison uses an analogy of the brain being like a house, with different types of people living on each floor, to explain what is happening in our brains when we feel strong emotions.